GenomeDK/genomedk-docs/content/docs/installing-software.md

 weight: 40
 ---

-We recommend that you install and use the [Conda](https://conda.io/docs/) package manager to install software on GenomeDK.
+For most use cases, we recommend that you install and use the [Conda](https://conda.io/docs/) package manager to install software on GenomeDK.
+Conda provides access to thousands of software packages and is easy to get started with.

+For more advanced use cases, or where there's a substantial need for reproducibility, we recommend [Apptainer](https://apptainer.org/), which is also supported on GenomeDK.

+# Software installation with Conda

 Conda can install any kind of software.
 This means that your entire setup can be installed through Conda (if there's packages for it all).